Detecting quantum non-Gaussianity with a single quadrature

-In this section we explore how the choice of the parameter $\eta$ combined with experimental imperfections might impact the ability to witness non-Gaussianity.
-As a prototypical example, consider as a target the single-photon state $\ket{1}$ (making $E=1$ and $r=1$).
-The target state is rotation-symmetric with respect to the angle $\theta$, implying that all quadrature distributions $|\langle q_\theta | 1 \rangle|^2 = \frac{2}{\sqrt{\pi }} q_\theta^2 e^{-q_\theta^2}$ have the same zero-set, namely $q_\theta=0$.
-Picking one such angle, Theorem \ref{th:Wcorrect} implies a set of windows around the origin within which no Gaussian in $\mathcal S_0^1$ can minimize its probability profile better than the target state.
-The optimal Gaussian performance for a general window size $\eta$ (i.e.\ the threshold $w^1_{\theta, 0, \eta}$) is found numerically.
-The expressions needed in the corresponding optimization over the energy-bounded Gaussians $\hat \sigma \in \mathcal S_0^1$, such as the related energy $\langle \hat n \rangle _{\hat \sigma}$ and the witness expectation $\langle \hat W_{\theta,0,\eta}\rangle_{\hat \sigma}$, as well as the target expectation value $\langle \hat W_{\theta,0,\eta}\rangle_{\ket{1}}$ can be computed analytically; see Appendix \ref{sec:explicit_expressions_threshold}.
-Then we can subtract the target expectation value from the numerically found threshold $w^1_{\theta, 0, \eta}$ to obtain the violation $\langle \hat \Delta^E_{\theta,x,\eta } \rangle$ \eqref{eq:Woperational}.
+\paragraph{Robustness of the protocol.} In this section we explore how the choice of window size $\eta$ combined with experimental imperfections might impact the ability to witness non-Gaussianity.
+As a prototypical example, consider as a target the single-photon state $\ket{1}$ with energy $E=1$.
+This state is rotation-symmetric, implying that all quadrature distributions $|\langle q_\theta | 1 \rangle|^2 = \frac{2}{\sqrt{\pi }} q_\theta^2 e^{-q_\theta^2}$ have the same zero-set: $q_\theta=0$.
+Fixing an angle $\theta$, Theorem \ref{th:Wcorrect} implies a set of windows around the origin within which no Gaussian in $\mathcal S_0^1$ can minimize its probability profile better than $\ket{1}$.
+The optimal Gaussian performance for a general window size $\eta$ (i.e.\ the threshold $w^1_{\theta, 0, \eta}$) is found numerically using analytic expressions presented in \cref{sec:explicit_expressions_threshold}.

+We then take the difference between the target's witness expectation and the optimal Gaussian expectation to obtain the maximal possible violation $\langle \hat \Delta^E_{\theta,x,\eta } \rangle$ \eqref{eq:Woperational}.
 The solid blue curve in Figs.\ \ref{fig:stellar-rank-1-width-and-num-quads} and \ref{fig:minimal_info_mins} show this violation as a function of $\eta$.
-A value above zero indicates the certifiability of the energy-bounded prepared state having stellar rank greater than 0 (i.e.\ being non-Gaussian).
+A value above zero thus indicates the certifiability of the energy-bounded prepared state being non-Gaussian.